derricklai33/AdventOfCode2020/README.md

 Data is read and cleaned up using `.split` and `.replace` using regex to seperate data into array of arrays, separating each group's answer and also each person's answer within each group.
 Then using the `uniqArr` function, using `.join`, the data are then concatenated into a giant string and using the spread and set operator, it returns an array containing only unique characters.
 The array is then iterated and increment a count for each unique character that is counted and that is the answer for Part 1! <br>

 **Part 2** <br>
 Reusing data from part 1 and the `uniqArr` array, using `.include` and for loop to iterate through the array returned from `uniqArr` and iterating through the cleaned up input data.
 By incrementing a count every time each `.include` returns true, it is then compared using an if statement against the number of people per group.
 If the if statement of the counter === number of people in a group, this equates to every person in the group answering yes to the same question.
-The question (just the character) is pushed into an array (`ansArr`) and the array length is the answer for part 2!
+The question (just the character) is pushed into an array (`ansArr`) and the array length is the answer for part 2! <br>

+### **Day 7**

+#### **Unable to Complete Part 1 & 2** <br>

+### **Day 8**

+**Part 1** <br>
+Data is read and cleaned up using `.split` by '\n' and ' ' which separates the data into a 'heading' and its information.
+Using a tracking array `tracker` and for loop to iterate through the instructions and execute them.
+By using a switch case statement, a `jmp` instruction will increase or decrease the for loop counter, which mimics the 'instruction jumps' and a `acc` instruction will increase or decrease the accumulator accordingly and a `nop` instruction will simply increase the for loop counter by 1, which mimics the next set of instruction to be executed.
+And by pushing the for loop counter element into the `tracker` array and using `.includes`, the counter can be broken using an if statement if the same set of instruction occurs again and return the `accumulator` element, which is the answer for Part 1! <br>

+**Part 2** <br>
+#### **Unable to Complete Part 2** <br>